baruch112233/alx-low_level_programming/0x00-hello_world/README.md

-The file 0-preprocessor runs a C file through the preprocessor and save the result into another file The file 1-compilwe compiles a c file without linking it
+The file 0-preprocessor runs a C file through the preprocessor and save the result into another file The file 1-compilwe compiles a c file without linking it The file 2-assembly generates the assembly code of a C code and save it into an output file